(Disclosure: Some of the links below may be affiliate links)

 In retirement, things will be very different.

-Generally, monthly withdrawals are a bit better in the long-term.
+Generally, monthly withdrawals are a bit better in the long term.
 But yearly withdrawals are easier to manage.

 If you opt for monthly withdrawals, you will only have one month of expenses in cash ready to be used.
 In that case, you may want to use a second account for your emergencies.

-With yearly withdrawals, you do not really need an emergency fund.
+With yearly withdrawals, you do not need an emergency fund.
 You already have one year of expenses in a cash account.
 If there is an emergency, this will mean that you will have to sell shares earlier than intended.

 Our emergency fund strategy

-Let’s now talk about The Poor Swiss emergency fund.
+We will now talk about The Poor Swiss emergency fund.

 Now, we keep an emergency fund of 10’000 CHF.
 This is a bit less than two months of expenses.
 This is more than enough for us.
 I am simply keeping it in my main bank account.
 It is simpler like this.
 And bank accounts in Switzerland do not currently yield any interest.